What is an in-mast furling mainsail?

 - Tuck the outhaul into the winch's self-tailing line jaw and if necessary, grind the winch handle until the sail is all the way out.

-- Once the mainsail is fully unfurled (or unfurled to a desired reef point), steer away from the wind to a close haul or reach and let the wind fill the sail.
-Adjust tension on the outhaul to trim and shape the sail.
-Ensure that the outhaul clutch is closed before removing the outhaul from the winch.
+- Once the mainsail is fully unfurled (or unfurled to a desired reef point), close the outhaul and inhaul line clutches.
+Wrap the mainsheet on a cabin top winch and be sure to leave the mainsheet clutch open.
+Steer away from the wind to a close haul or reach and let the wind fill the sail.

 How To Clear Jams

 A common cause of a jammed furling mainsail is that the sail was wrapped too loosely around the tube inside the mast last time it was furled.
 To unjam it, your goal is to tighten the sail's wrap.
 Try the following steps:

 - Wrap the inhaul line on a cabin top winch and tuck it into the line jaw.

 - Wrap the outhaul line once or twice around on the other cabin top winch hold onto the tail firmly.
 Do not tuck the line into the line jaw.